How to Texture Drywall

 If you choose to chip and sand, use a chisel blade joint knife to remove the bulk of the texture first and then use a belt or rotary sander to smooth it out as much as possible and minimize the need to fill in with mud.
 Remove sanding dust with a shopvac and wipe the surface with a damp rag or sponge.
 Prime with a flat latex paint to ensure a good bond with the new coating and then skim coated with several applications of joint compound.
 Expect to do 5 or more coats, sanding in between to build up a smooth finished ceiling.

 Popcorn texture can sometimes be removed using a wet scraping method.
 Before proceeding, check to see if your popcorn ceiling contains asbestos.
-This may be true if it was apply before 1980, at which time asbestos was banned as a building material.
+This may be true if it was apply before 1980, at which time asbestos began to be phased out as a material for manufacturing popcorn texture.
 If your ceiling contains asbestos you are prohibited in the US from hiring anyone other than a certified asbestos abatement contractor to do the job for you.
 This doesn't necessarily mean you can't do it yourself.
 You are allowed, but you must use caution if you choose the diy approach and check your local regulation for the laws concerning asbestos removal in your area.

 If your ceiling doesn't contain asbestos you can simply spray it with a soapy water solution and scrape off the resulting goo.
 First remove as much furniture, etc. as possible from the room and cover all floors and other vulnerable surfaces with plastic drop cloths.
 Use a compression sprayer and warm to hot, soapy water to soak the popcorn.
 Add the water to the sprayer first and then squirt in about a tablespoon of dishwashing liquid.
 Close the sprayer and shake it up a little to mix in the soap.